erSubhashThapa/100daysofcode/r2-log.md

   ## `package-lock.json` vs `package.json`
   Confused about the difference between these two.

   It seems like `package-lock.json` controls things more, specifies things more.
-But then whats the point of having both?
+But then what's the point of having both?

   [Everything You Wanted To Know About package-lock.json But Were Too Afraid To Ask](https://medium.com/coinmonks/everything-you-wanted-to-know-about-package-lock-json-b81911aa8ab8)